HeadlinesSubscribe to the RSS feed

 Principal photography on Lukas Bossuyt’s directorial debut The Sum of Histories (working title) is scheduled to start on August 4.
 Set against a university backdrop in the city of Leuven in Belgium, the story combines elements of drama, romance and science fiction.

 What would you do if you discovered a way to change the past?
 The Sum of Histories tells the story of Viktor, a brilliant young professor who discovers a way to send e-mails back in time.
-Now he can finally prevent the car crash that paralysed his wife, Lena, more than 20 years ago.
+Now he finally has a chance to fight for the love of his life, Lena.
 But Viktor soon learns that changing the past is not risk-free.